Bernardo-Santos23/MLII_Individual/README.md

-# Obesity Prediction App
+# Diabetes Prediction App

+"""
-🍏 **Obesity Prediction App** is a Streamlit-based web application that predicts the likelihood of an individual being obese based on health parameters.
-This project utilizes a pre-trained Random Forest model to classify obesity likelihood and provides an easy-to-use interface for users to input relevant health metrics.
+🩺 **Diabetes Prediction App** is a Streamlit-based web application that predicts the likelihood of an individual having diabetes based on key health parameters.
+This project utilizes a pre-trained Random Forest model to classify diabetes likelihood and provides an easy-to-use interface for users to input relevant health metrics.

 ---

 ## Project Overview
-This project was developed by **Bernardo Santos** from **A-1 Class** as part of the **Machine Learning II** course at **Masters In Business Analytics & Big Data at IE University**.
-It demonstrates the use of a Random Forest model to perform binary classification on health data, allowing users to predict obesity based on various factors.
+This project was developed by **Bernardo Santos** from **A-1 Class** as part of the **Machine Learning II** course at the **Master in Business Analytics & Big Data at IE University**.
+It demonstrates the use of a Random Forest model to perform binary classification on health data, allowing users to predict diabetes based on various factors.

 ## Features
 - **User-Friendly Interface**: Enter health parameters using intuitive sliders and number inputs.
-- **Real-Time Prediction**: Click a button to instantly receive a prediction of whether the person is likely to be obese.
+- **Real-Time Prediction**: Click a button to instantly receive a prediction of whether the person is likely to have diabetes.
-- **Probability of Prediction**: The app provides the probability that the person is obese.
+- **Probability of Prediction**: The app provides the probability that the person has diabetes.
 - **Health Parameter Information**: Users can view a detailed description of each health parameter by expanding the information panel.

 ## Health Parameters Used